JamesSkemp/words/content/post/example-libgdx-orthographic-camera-controller.md

 +++
-title = "Example libGDX orthographic camera controller" summary = "The following class can be used in a libGDX project as a framework for your own orthographic camera controller." draft = false comments = true date = "2015-06-20T12:48:29-05:00"
+title = "Example libGDX orthographic camera controller" description = "The following class can be used in a libGDX project as a framework for your own orthographic camera controller." draft = false comments = true date = "2015-06-20T12:48:29-05:00"